 The Deepthought cluster has a large (over 100 TB) amount of disk space available

 for the use of active jobs.
 The Deepthought2 cluster has over 1 PB of disk

 space available for the use of active jobs.

-The lustre filesystems and DIT provided NFS data volumes are for the storage of files supporting active research on the cluster only.
-It is NOT for archival storage.
+The lustre filesystems and DIT provided NFS data volumes are for the temporary storage of files supporting active research on the cluster only.
+They are NOT for archival storage.
 Files more than 6 months old on lustre or the data volumes are subject to deletion without notice by systems staff.

 There are two types of data storage available on original Deepthought cluster.
 There is about 6 TB of NFS storage, and over 100 TB (and growing) of lustre storage.
 All of these are network filesystems accessible from all of the compute nodes.
 On the Deepthought2 cluster, only home directories are kept on NFS, everything else is in lustre.

 Because much of the data generated on the cluster is of a transient nature and because of its size, data stored in the /data and Lustre partitions is not backed up.
 This data resides on RAID protected filesystems, however there is always a small chance of loss or corruption.
 If you have critical data that must be saved, be sure to copy it elsewhere.